Holes in Sheets: Double-Threshold Rupture of Draining Liquid Films

-Our two key results are as follows: First, the entrained bubble grows a through-cavity that overcomes surface tension and nucleates a hole at micrometer-scale thicknesses, explaining rupture without invoking nanoscale physics.
+Our two key results are as follows: First, the entrained bubble grows a through-cavity (a cavity that spans the entire film thickness, forming a continuous opening across the sheet) that overcomes surface tension and nucleates a hole at micrometer-scale thicknesses, explaining rupture without invoking nanoscale physics.
 Second, the post-nucleation fate is deterministic and requires crossing a double-threshold for irreversible opening: the outward drainage must exceed a critical $Bo_c(Oh)$ and the initial cavity distortion -- characterized by an opening angle $\theta$ -- must exceed a critical $\theta_c(Oh)$.
 Otherwise, rims collide and the sheet heals.
 The opening-healing boundary collapses onto simple asymptotic scalings: $Bo_c=\mathcal{O}(1)$ for $Oh\ll1$ and $Bo_c\sim Oh^{-2}$ for $Oh\gg1$.
 These results rationalize the observed perforation of micron-thick sheets by internal defects and provide a predictive framework for impurity-induced breakup in natural and engineered fragmentation flows.

 {\it Phenomenology} -- We first examine sheet-centered bubbles ($\chi/R_0 = 0$) across the $(Oh,Bo)$ space.
 As the sheet thins, its top and bottom interfaces meet at the bubble poles and a through-cavity opens.
+In the numerical simulations, the film between the bubble and sheet interface ruptures when the local thickness reaches the smallest grid size, chosen to correspond to approximately 10 nm in physical units to mimic van der Waals-driven rupture.
 Capillary waves invert the cavity from convex to concave, after which two outcomes are observed (fig.~\ref{fig:driving}a,b): either the rims retract and the hole expands, breaking the sheet, or capillarity drives rim collision and the sheet heals.
 A systematic sweep in $(Oh,Bo)$ reveals a sharp transition curve (fig.~\ref{fig:driving}c): strong radial driving (large $Bo$) yields opening, whereas weaker driving permits healing unless $Bo$ exceeds a viscosity-dependent threshold.
 The location and slope of this boundary reflect the competition between capillary-driven rim closure and drainage-driven advection, anticipating the timescale analysis that follows.
 We additionally show that delayed nucleation--representing chemical/thermal heterogeneity--can be encoded by a larger initial cavity characterized by an opening angle $\theta$, which shifts the transition and thereby introduces geometry as a second way of control.

 {\it Relevant timescales set the healing to opening transition} -- After the bubble's and sheet's interfaces merge and create an initial cavity through the sheet, we measure the time it takes for the two opposing rims to collide at the sheet's central axis; we term this the ``collision time'' $t_c$.
 Physically, $t_c$ represents the healing time when the sheet successfully reseals.
 Fig.~\ref{fig:shape}(a) shows $t_c$ (normalized by the inertio-capillary timescale $\tau_\gamma = \sqrt{\rho R_0^3/\gamma}$) as a function of $Oh$ for several values of $Bo$ (including $Bo$ just below the opening threshold for each $Oh$).
 At low viscosity ($Oh \ll 0.1$), we find that $t_c \sim \tau_\gamma$, insensitive to $Oh$.
 At higher viscosity ($Oh \gg 0.1$), $t_c/\tau_\gamma \sim Oh$.